About Redwood County

 Criminal Records

-The criminal records system in Redwood County encompasses records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Minnesota Bureau of Criminal Apprehension provides additional resources for background checks.
-Residents can request criminal history checks through the Bureau, which offers a comprehensive view of an individual's criminal record in Minnesota.
+The criminal records system in Redwood County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
+Residents can request criminal history checks through the Bureau, which offers a full view of an individual's criminal record in Minnesota.
+This system ensures transparency and accessibility If you need information on criminal activities within Redwood County.

 Arrest Records